 YEAR 1 (LEVEL 4)

-Level 4 contains essential fundamental material that is relevant in all of our computing programmes and supports your studies in years two and three.
-You will learn both subject-specific skills along with transferable skills, which will increase your employability prospects.
+Level 4 contains essential fundamental material which is relevant in all of our computing programmes.
+You will learn both subject-specific skills along with transferable skills which will increase your employability prospects.

 - Computer Systems